LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

 <h3 id="convert"> 3.5 Convert </h3>

-To evaluate the IR we need to convert it into a `CodeInfo` struct.
+To evaluate the IR it needs to be converted into a `CodeInfo` struct.
-Zygote.jl uses `IRTools.Inner.update!` to modify the existing code in `meta_T.code`.
+Zygote.jl uses `IRTools.Inner.update!` to modify the existing struct in `meta_T.code`.
-To me, it makes more sense to construct a new code info block directly from the IR using a slightly modified version of `IRTools.Inner.build_codeinfo`.
+To me, it makes more sense to construct a new code info block directly from the IR using a slightly modified version of `IRTools.Inner.build_codeinfo`:

 {% highlight julia %}
 using IRTools: arguments